What Is the 14th Amendment?

-The Fourteenth Amendment is one of the three Reconstruction Amendments, introduced after the end of the Civil War.
-It was adopted on July 9, 1868.
+The Fourteenth Amendment to the United States Constitution is one of the three Reconstruction Amendments introduced after the Civil War.
+It was ratified and adopted on July 9th, 1868.

 The Fourteenth Amendment sought to address the question of newly-freed slaves’ status by providing that everyone born in the United States would automatically be granted citizenship, no matter their race.

-All of the above is covered by Section 1 of the Amendment
+All of the above is covered by Section 1 of the 14th Amendment.

-Sections 2, 3, and 4 are mostly relevant only in the context of the Civil War (specifically the reintegration of southern states), while Section 5 gives Congress the power to enforce the provisions of the Amendment through legislation.
+Sections 2, 3, and 4 of the 14th Amendment are primarily relevant only in the context of the Civil War (specifically the reintegration of southern states).

 Let’s take a quick look at some of the main points of the Fourteenth Amendment.